Open-KO/KnightOnline/README.md

 >
 > "**LINK : fatal error C1047: The object or library file 'zlib.lib' was created by a different version of the compiler than other objects like '{some file}.obj'; rebuild all objects and libraries with the same compiler**".
 >
-> So again: if you are experiencing build issues, be it the above, missing dependencies or the like, **please follow the [Dependencies](#update-and-build-our-third-party-dependencies) section of the guide**, even if you've done so previously.
+> If you are experiencing build issues, be it the above, missing dependencies or the like, **please be sure to follow the [Dependencies](#update-and-build-our-third-party-dependencies) section of the guide**, even if you've done so previously.

 # Open Knight Online (OpenKO)